Previous Post: Day 5 – Jomolhari Camp To Lingshi

 As the hydro poles and wires indicate, electricity has come to Chebisa!
 One or two houses had satellite dishes and television has been available in Bhutan since the year 2000.
 Roads, electricity, television, the smartphone that almost every younger member of the horse team and the cook and tent crew had …how do you measure how much Bhutan has changed in the past generation?

-After we got back from our little mid-afternoon trek, the rain can down – at times quite heavy.
+After we got back from our little mid-afternoon trek, the rain came down – at times quite heavy.
 Laying in my tent and listening to the rain hitting it probably made it sound even worse!
 Later – it was supper and -wonder of wonders – a meal I could get enthusiastic about: aloo gobi, aka potatoes and cauliflower and onions.
+Fantastic!
 I had double/triple portions and let the servers Kinley and Karma know how good it was!
 Nothing like tasty food when you’re feeling a bit run down!

 Next Post: Day 7 – Chebisa To Shomuthang